Search this website

 Do I need to study in Western Australia?

 Yes.
-A MRIWA scholarship can be held by any student who will be primarily based at a university campus located in Western Australia.
+All scholarships awarded or administered by MRIWA can only be held by a student who will be primarily based at a university campus located in Western Australia.

 When will I find out the results of my application?